The Circular Built Tool

 Ready for circular building?

-With this tool, you can make your circular ambitions concrete when realizing a project, from beginning to end, with all parties involved.
-This way, your project will be completely circularly built.
+With this tool, you can make your circular construction ambitions concrete, from the start of the project until the end, with all parties involved.
+An adequate way to have your project completely circularly built.

 Why a "Circular Built" tool?

-Every construction project is different and has its own specific context and preconditions.
-Moreover, the definition of "circular construction" or a "circular building" is not unambiguous to this day.
-So translating the theoretical principles of circular building into concrete actions or requirements is different for each project and its practical implementation is a very challenging exercise.
+Every construction project is different with its own specific context and preconditions.
+Also, the term "circular construction" or a "circular building" is unambiguous to this day.
+So translating the theoretical principles of circular building into a practical implementation is a very challenging exercise.

 dashboard tool